What to Do When Your Toilet is Blocked: A Step-by-Step Guide

 - Baking Soda and Vinegar (Optional)

-- The Hanger for Wire Coats or the Pipe Snake (Optional)
+- The Hanger for Wire Coats or the plumbing Snake (Optional)

 Step 1: Close your water source valve.

-Step 2: Be sure to protect yourself by wearing rubber gloves.
+Step 2: Protect yourself with rubber gloves.

 Step 3: Use a plunger.